manvari/xchat-deadbeef/README.md

 You are welcome to modify the script and add some new features!

-To contribute, please fork the project, make your changes on branch, then submit a Pull Request.
+To contribute, please fork the project, make your changes on a branch, then submit a Pull Request.

 Clear and accurate descriptions of changes are a must.